etiennestuder/gradle-plugindev-plugin/README.md

  * Publishes the bundled plugin artifacts to Bintray as a new version to a new or existing package
  * Ensures the published version has the required Bintray attributes set

+# Design

+The plugindev plugin creates all the required artifacts through Gradle core tasks.
+The configuration of these artifacts happens in a central place through the `plugindev` extension.
+The [MavenPublishPlugin](http://www.gradle.org/docs/current/userguide/publishing_maven.html) is leveraged to create a publication of these artifacts.

+The configuration of the metadata at the publication target (Bintray) happens through the `plugindev` extension and the `bintray` extension.
+The [BintrayPlugin](https://github.com/bintray/gradle-bintray-plugin) is leveraged to publish the artifacts to Bintray.

 # Configuration

 ## Apply plugindev plugin